MichaelStett/2019_44537_Programowanie2/README.md

 # __The Arena__
-Project for passing the subject on collage.
+Project for passing the subject on college 2nd semester.

 ## 1. _Premise_
 The project was aimed at creating a simple turn-based console game.